The Ohio Northern Promise Frequently Asked Questions

 A hallmark of an ONU education is engaged learning, learning that occurs both inside and outside the classroom because of direct involvement in high-impact practices – internships, capstone courses, field experiences, study abroad and experiential learning.
 Ohio Northern University will expand its already extensive opportunities for high-impact practices that enrich and deepen student learning and student achievement.
 Finally, Northern will continue its impressive record of job placement and graduate and professional school admissions rates for our graduates, rates that average 93 percent over the last four years.

-The four elements of The Ohio Northern Promise will make The Ohio Northern Experience more affordable and provide greater value to the students we prepare for lives of success and service. ↑
+The three elements of The Ohio Northern Promise will make The Ohio Northern Experience more affordable and provide greater value to the students we prepare for lives of success and service. ↑

 ONU is well-positioned to make such a bold move now because it is operating from a position of strength in so many areas.
 Ohio Northern consistently attracts very well-qualified students, and total enrollment in 2013 is the highest in four years.
 The University receives top marks in many national rankings including U.S. News and World Report, Washington Monthly, and The Princeton Review.
 Last year, the University completed a comprehensive campaign that raised $110 million (against a $100 million goal), and endowment earnings have returned to pre-recession rates.
 Following two years of study and implementation, ONU has improved operating efficiency and made the investment to enhance significantly enrollment and financial modeling.
 The University continues to create high-demand programs and has begun planning for a new engineering building.
 The combination of these elements makes now the ideal time to launch The Ohio Northern Promise. ↑